-We are searching for a Research Assistant who will be a key member of HRiA’s Research and Evaluation Department.
-The Research Assistant will provide research related support and assistance on a variety of projects housed within the R&E Department as well as those in other departments at HRiA.
+We are seeking a Research Assistant to be a key member of HRiA’s R&E Department and will provide research-related support and assistance on a variety of projects housed within the R&E Department as well as those in other departments at HRiA.

 The Research Assistant will be a key member of HRiA’s R&E Department and will provide research-related support and assistance on a variety of projects housed within the R&E Department as well as those in other departments at HRiA.
-While the R&E Department conducts studies using both quantitative and qualitative methods, the Research Assistant position is quantitatively focused.
-The majority of work will involve identification and review of secondary data, the development and programming of surveys in online survey administration tools (e.g., SurveyMonkey), data cleaning, data management, and basic data analysis (e.g., frequencies), as well as presenting data in tables and charts for use in presentations and reports.
+While the R&E Department conducts assessments and evaluations using both quantitative and qualitative methods, the Research Assistant position is quantitatively focused.
+The majority of work will involve identification and review of secondary data, the development and programming of surveys in online survey administration tools (e.g., Qualtrics), data cleaning, data management, and basic data analysis (e.g., frequencies, descriptive statistics), as well as developing data visualizations such as tables, charts and graphs for use in presentations and reports.

 Duties and Responsibilities: